This was first posted 11 years ago.

 A. The Hinduization of the West

-In the Sixties, spiritual globalism took a leap forward as Eastern Oneism continued its invasion of Western culture.
+In the Sixties, spiritual globalism took a leap forward as Eastern One-ism continued its invasion of Western culture.
 Though Vivekananda had already made the trip West in 1893, and many had followed him, the Sixties saw a whole series of Indian gurus make their mark on the student generation.
 The “Fab Four” met the Maharishi, and popular culture was introduced to the “wisdom of the East.”

 Hindu terms have entered Western consciousness.
 Everyday conversation includes words like karma, mantra, mandala, yoga (practiced by 18 million Americans), and avatar (Hindu term meaning incarnation).
-James Cameron in his film Avatar invites viewers to give up the biblical worldview in favor of Oneism.
+James Cameron in his film Avatar invites viewers to give up the biblical worldview in favor of One-ism.
 Mindfulness is now proposed as a valid Psychological method by recognized experts in the field of psychology as a way of reducing stress.
-Elizabeth Gilbert, Eat, Pray, Love, convinces many, including Julia Roberts, who played the lead in the movie version of the book, and became a Hindu, that you can eat great food, have all the sex you want, as long as you master Indian meditation and reject the God of Theism.[xvii]The secular Jew and Hindu convert, Goldberg, notes that the Roman Catholic mystics, Bede Griffith, Wayne Teasdale, Thomas Merton and Thomas Keating were all deeply influenced by Eastern religion, and that Centering Prayer is “the highest level of Indian spirituality.”
+Elizabeth Gilbert, Eat, Pray, Love, convinces many, including Julia Roberts, who played the lead in the movie version of the book, and became a Hindu, that you can eat great food, have all the sex you want, as long as you master Indian meditation and reject the God of Theism.[xvii]The secular Jew and Hindu convert, Goldberg, notes that the Roman Catholic mystics, Bede Griffith, Wayne Teasdale, Thomas Merton and Thomas Keating were all deeply influenced by Eastern religion, and that Centering Prayer is “the highest level of Indian spirituality.”[xviii]
 Interestingly, their major influence has been seen in Christianity since the Sixties when Vatican II officially recognized the mysticism of pagan religions as a valid form of spirituality for Christians.[xix]

 B. The Return of Gnosticism

-If you can speak of the Easternization of the West, you can also speak of the Gnosticization of the West.
-The discovery in 1945 of the Nag Hammadi Library gave scholarship its first direct knowledge of ancient Gnosticism.
+If you can speak of the Easternization of the West, you can also speak of the Gnosticization of the West.[xx]The discovery in 1945 of the Nag Hammadi Library gave scholarship its first direct knowledge of ancient Gnosticism.
 The Gnostic documents became popularly known because of their translation in 1977 and, more recently, because of their use by Dan Brown in his mega best seller The DaVinci Code.

 - Gnostic texts have “much in common with primitive Christianity.”
 This affirmation has given life to the New “Progressive” Christianity, which argues that the Gnostic gospels prove that original Christianity was interfaith, a notion most Americans find acceptable.